phrasmotica/MusicMate/README.md

 # MusicMate

-Playing about with FLask to create a web service that recommends music you should listen to.
+Playing about with Flask to create a web service that recommends music you should listen to.